Witiko/scm-at-arqmath3/paper/presentation.md

     `roberta-base` with our text + LaTeX tokenizer, we randomly initialized weights for the new tokens, and we fine-tuned our model on our text + LaTeX dataset for one epoch using the masked language modeling objective.
+    We called our model MathBERTa and released it to the HF Model Hub.

 * * *